jasonmauss/VirtuOthello/README.md

 # VirtuOthello
 Virtuoso + Othello = VirtuOthello!
 This repo contains implementations of the game Othello (a.k.a.
-"Reversi") using multiple languages && platforms.
+"Reversi") using multiple languages and platforms.

 ![Othello Game Board](OthelloGame.png)